We Offer the Following Types of Depression Treatment in San Diego

-Our professional team offers a multi-modal, evidence-based treatment approach to diminish symptoms, alter cognitions, improve physical well-being, and develop adaptive skills to cope with mood and motivation.
+Our San Diego treatment center houses a professional team of therapists that offers a multi-modal, evidence-based treatment approach to diminish symptoms, alter cognitions, improve physical well-being, and develop adaptive skills to cope with mood and motivation.

-Cognitive-Behavioral Therapy: CBT is a combination of psychotherapy and behavioral therapy which aims at rewiring the thought patterns that affect how people perceive their problems.
+- Cognitive-Behavioral Therapy: CBT is a combination of psychotherapy and behavioral therapy that aims at rewiring the thought patterns that affect how people perceive their problems.
 Cognitive-Behavioral Therapy is especially useful in treating depression because of its present-focused, time-limited approach.

-Mindfulness: Techniques of mindfulness are developed through meditation; they involve the acknowledgement of one’s thoughts and experiences occurring in the present moment, without any judgement.
+- Mindfulness: Techniques of mindfulness are developed through meditation; they involve the acknowledgment of one’s thoughts and experiences occurring in the present moment, without any judgment.
 Mindfulness is a very powerful tool that can be used to deal with difficult emotions.

-Family Therapy: Depression often roots from unresolved family issues and conflicts; Family therapy can help family members improve communication and resolve their differences.
+- Family Therapy: Depression often roots in unresolved family issues and conflicts; Family therapy can help family members improve communication and resolve their differences.

-Motivational Interviewing: Motivational Interviewing is a counselling method that helps people to feel motivated to change the behaviors that are holding them back from making healthier choices; this is done by resolving inner conflict and insecurities.
+- Motivational Interviewing: Motivational Interviewing is a counseling method that helps people to feel motivated to change the behaviors that are holding them back from making healthier choices; this is done by resolving inner conflict and insecurities.

 Unlike other forms of psychotherapy, Interpersonal Therapy looks at the current reality of your depression by attempting to tackle the immediate troubles that are contributing to its symptoms.

-Dialectical Behavioral Therapy: The word “dialectical” refers to the logical discussion of contradictory ideas and opinions.
-DBT, or dialectical behavior therapy is a type of cognitive behavioral therapy which is meant to treat severe cases of depression.
-It focuses heavily on self acceptance and problem solving strategies.
+- Dialectical Behavioral Therapy: The word “dialectical” refers to the logical discussion of contradictory ideas and opinions.
+DBT or dialectical behavior therapy is a type of cognitive-behavioral therapy that is meant to treat severe cases of depression.
+It focuses heavily on self-acceptance and problem-solving strategies.